 This course continues the survey of the literature, history, forms, and development of music from 1770 to the present.
-(Offered spring of even years only)

-AMERICAN MUSIC (3-0) CREDIT 3
+MUSI 1310# AMERICAN MUSIC (3-0) CREDIT 3 (050/090)

 Prerequisite: Texas Success Initiative complete in Reading and Writing.
 This course is a musical survey for non-music majors to become familiar with the major developments in American popular music from the 1900s through the present.
 Students will be able to identify listening examples by form, period, and composer, as well as becoming familiar with the cultural environment in which the music was composed.